 Size: 144m2, single story extension.

-Contract: JCT Design and Build with client design brief.
+Contract: JCT Design and Build with the client design brief.

-Duration: 7 months (28 weeks) due to centre being live throughout works.
+Duration: 7 months (28 weeks) due to the centre being live throughout the works.

 To Provide: Three additional consultation rooms and utility/washroom